 A delayed transfer of care occurs when a patient is ready for discharge from acute or non-acute care and is still occupying a bed.
 Delayed transfers of care should be minimised through effective discharge planning and joint working between services to ensure safe, person-centred transfers.

 The average number of patients delayed per day fluctuated at around 3,800 between August 2010 and August 2013.
 After this, the number increased rapidly to reach a peak of 6,660 patients delayed per day in February 2017.
-By June 2018, the number had decreased by one third to 4,491 patients delayed on average per day.
-But since then the number has increased again by 5%, to an average of 4,737 patients delayed per day in October 2018.
+By December 2018, the number had decreased by over one third to 4,155 patients delayed on average per day.
+But since then the number has increased again by 16%, to an average of 4,802 patients delayed per day in August 2019.

 The overall pattern of delayed transfers of care is not uniform between the organisations that are responsible for the delay.
-Between August 2010 and February 2017, 1,631 more patients were delayed per day where the NHS was responsible, respresenting an increase of 79%.
+Between August 2010 and February 2017, 1,631 more patients were delayed per day where the NHS was responsible, representing an increase of 79%.
 Over the same time period, 1,185 more patients were delayed per day due to social care, representing a 96% increase.
-Since then, delayed transfers of care where the NHS was responsible have decreased by 21%, and delayed transfers of care due to social care have decreased by 41%.
+Since then, delayed transfers of care where the NHS was responsible have decreased by 22%, and delayed transfers of care due to social care have decreased by 40%.

-In October 2018, the most common reason for delayed transfers of care was people awaiting a care package in their own home.
+In August 2019, the most common reason for delayed transfers of care was people awaiting a care package in their own home.
 The second most common reason was people awaiting further non-acute NHS care, and the third most common reason was people awaiting a nursing home placement.
-The rolling average of the number of patients delayed per day due to awaiting a care package in their own home has increased dramatically over time, from 408 patients delayed per day in October 2011 to 1,009 patients delayed per day in October 2018.
+The number of patients delayed per day due to awaiting a care package in their own home increased dramatically between 2014 and 2017, but has since decreased.
+Over the last six months, the decline in delayed transfers of care that was happening across a number of the measures since 2017 has stalled.

 About this data